approve/approval-flow-task/README.md

         [id: string]: string
       }>
       ```
+    The order is from the selected userId up to the root node.
 2. Implement API call that given `userId` and `amount` will return the approval flow.
 3. Render the nodes of the received approval flow.